Nazino tragedy: Nazino Island

-The barges unloaded their passengers during the afternoon of 18 May, on Nazino Island, a swampy island about 3 km long and 600 m wide.
+During the afternoon of 18 May, the barges unloaded their passengers on Nazino Island, an island about 3 km long and 600 m wide.
 There was no roster of the disembarking deportees, but on arrival 322 women and 4,556 men were counted, plus 27 bodies of those who died during the trip from Tomsk.
 Over a third of the deportees were too weak to stand on arrival.
 About 1,200 additional deportees arrived on 27 May.
 A fight broke out and guards fired on the deportees as the twenty tons of flour were deposited on the island and distribution began.
 The flour was moved to the shore opposite the island and distribution was tried again the next morning, with another fight and more firing resulting.
 Afterward, all flour was distributed via "brigadiers" who collected flour for their brigade of about 150 people.
 The brigadiers were often criminals who abused their privileges and ate everything themselves.
 Initially there were no ovens to bake bread on, so the deportees ate the flour mixed with river water, which led to dysentery.
 Some deportees made primitive rafts to try to escape, but most of the rafts collapsed and hundreds of corpses washed up on the shore below the island.
 Guards hunted and killed other escapees as if they were hunting animals for sport.
 Because of the lack of any transportation to the rest of the country except upstream to Tomsk, and the harshness of life in the taiga, any other escapees who made it across the river and evaded the guards were ultimately presumed dead.

-Shortly after the deportees had already arrived on Nazino Island, the Yagoda and Berman plan was rejected by Stalin.
+Shortly after the deportees had already arrived on Nazino Island, Yagoda and Berman plans were rejected by Stalin.